In the Community & World

 Through donations and volunteers, our church helps Habitat for Humanity of Greater Baton Rouge.

-First Christian Church regularly hosts two blood drives with the Our Lady of the Lake Blood Donor Center and/or Lifeshare Blood Center.
+First Christian Church has hosted blood drives with the Our Lady of the Lake Blood Donor Center and/or Lifeshare Blood Center.
 We invite our church members to visit the mobile blood center that will be on our campus on these blood drive Sundays -- you're welcome, too!

 For more information about any of these programs, please contact the church office.